 I have taken both theory and practical courses on canine psychology, advanced training, clicker & target training, behaviour counselling which included behaviour modification programmes, separation problems, fears & phobias, dog/dog aggression, dog/human aggression, obedience training, tracking, detection and hearing dog work, however I am not a qualified behaviourist, I am a dog trainer who deals in most types of behaviour problems.

 I understand that problem behaviour needs to be looked at in depth by going beyond the realms of treating the symptoms and looking for the root cause of the problem, so that it doesn’t re-surface at a later date.
 My methods are reward based and my purpose is to enhance the quality of life for both you and your dog.

-Consultations can last up to 2hrs and cost around £50 depending on mileage.
+Consultations can last up to 2hrs and cost around £75 plus mileage.
 Afterwards a behaviour modification program will be emailed to you and advice given over the telephone for as long as is needed.

 The training techniques you will learn are designed to help your dog figure things out for himself, this results in a much quicker learning process.
 It also helps you to build a fabulous relationship with your dog.
 The techniques used are all reward based and force free, so that your dog looks forward to each training session with an eagerness to learn!

 Add to this some valuable cues to help with control in difficult situations and you end up with a well adjusted, well behaved dog.